kiraoyd/Rustys-Root-Review/JOURNAL.md

 And have been troubleshooting little erorrs.
 Originally I tried to make this a seperate file inside the root_review crate, but encountered a "cannot establish a runtime within a runtime" error.
 I did some digging but decided it was going to take too long to figure it out this close to the deadline.
-So I opted to build this seperate crate.
+So I opted to build this separate crate.

 I've been hashing out some SQL query issues using a combo of the postgres docs and some queries to chatGPT.
 Clippy was very helpful in sorting out some silly Rust errors I made in the process.